Reconstruction and interpolation of manifolds I: The geometric Whitney problem: Introduction and the main results

 In this paper we consider the following two geometric Whitney problems: \begin{itemize}

 \item[A.] Let $E$ be a separable Hilbert space, e.g.\ $\R^N$, and assume that we are given a set $X\subset E$.
-When can one construct a smooth $n$-dimensional surface $M\subset E$ that approximates $X$ with given bounds for the geometry of $M$ and the Hausdorff distance between $M$ and $X$?
-How can the surface $M$ can be efficiently constructed when $X$ is given?
+When can one construct a smooth $n$-dimensional {submanifold} $M\subset E$ that approximates $X$ with given bounds for the geometry of $M$ and the Hausdorff distance between $M$ and $X$?
+How {can} the {submanifold} $M$ be efficiently constructed when $X$ is given?

 \item [B.] Let $(X,d_X)$ be a metric space.
 When there exists a Riemannian manifold $(M,g)$ that has given bounds for geometry and approximates well~$X$?
-How can the manifold $(M,g)$ be constructed when $X$ is given? \end{itemize}
+How can the manifold $(M,g)$ be constructed when $X$ is given? {What is an algorithm that constructs $(M,g)$ when $X$ is finite?} \end{itemize}

 In Question B, by `approximation' we mean Gromov-Hausdorff or quasi-isometric approximation, see definitions in Def.\ \ref{d:QI} and Section \ref{subsec:gh}.